hellmarbecker/blog/_drafts/2021-11-15-getting-my-graphics-smaller-experimenting-with-avif.markdown

 ---
 layout: post
-title:  "Getting my Graphics Small - AVIF FTW"
+title:  "Getting My Graphics Smaller - Experimenting with AVIF"
 categories: blog image-compression
 ---

-I'm going to move from using JPEG images to [AVIF](https://en.wikipedia.org/wiki/AVIF) in my blog.
+I thought I was going to move from using JPEG images to [AVIF](https://en.wikipedia.org/wiki/AVIF) in my blog.

 ## Why JPEG in the first place?